-Some programs may require one or more of the Core Options categories listed (separated by degree: A.A., A.A.S., and A.S.).
-Refer to the program's suggested pathway to determine which categories must be fulfilled.
+Some programs may require one or more of the Core Options or General Education categories listed (separated by degree: A.A., A.A.S. and A.S.).
+Refer to a program's suggested pathway to determine which categories must be fulfilled.
 Depending on the type of certificate or degree being pursued, the options to fulfill each category will vary.